-A few years ago, I went out running errands before going to my weekly business meeting.
+One Monday, I went out running errands before going to my weekly business meeting.
 And I was thoroughly…. braced.
 Very, very braced.
 Both ankles, both knees, and my back.
 Couldn’t use a cane, much less the two I needed, as my shoulders had joined my lower joints on strike.
 So I wobbled along very, very slowly.
 I’ve mastered the fine art of tripping over my shadow; falling over was the last thing I wanted, as I wasn’t sure I’d be able to get back up again.
-(Since I initially wrote this article, I’ve moved to a wheelchair with caregivers doing mostly everything for me.
-But the attitude still applies!)

 One older gentleman asked me, in a voice full of concern, if he could help me with anything.
 “Oh, no sir, thank you….I’m doing great!”
 He apparently decided I’d taken leave of my senses, as he incredulously asked if I was sure.
 “Yessir, I’m doing great!”